apache/kyuubi/docs/client/rest/rest_api.md

 ### GET /operations/${operationHandle}/resultsetmetadata

-Get a result set of metadata
+Get the result set schema of the operation by the specified operation handle.

 #### Response Body